nestybox/sysbox-ee/README.md

     docker: Error response from daemon: OCI runtime create failed: container requires user-ID shifting but error was found: shiftfs module is not loaded in the kernel.
 Update your kernel to include shiftfs module or enable Docker with userns-remap.
 Refer to the Sysbox troubleshooting guide for more info: unknown

 it means that your kernel version is a bit older than needed by Sysbox.
-But it's easy to work-around this by re-configuring Docker.
+But it's easy to work-around this by enabling the userns-remap mode in Docker.
 Refer to the [distro compatibility doc](docs/distro-compat.md) for more info.

 Note that if you omit the `--runtime` option, Docker will use the default `runc` runtime to launch regular application containers (rather than system containers).
 It's perfectly